UVA-DSI/2017-bootcamp-git-intro/exercises_1.md

-# Hands-on work in web browser - Part I
+# Hands-on work in web browser - Part 1
 *as demoed by instructors*

 * [create an account](https://github.com/join) - keep in mind that this is a public platform